fuyutsukikaru/Apartmates/README.md

 To run the app:
 - Checkout project from Version Control System (VCS)
 - File -> New -> Import Project, and select the ENTIRE project folder, `Apartmates/`.
 - Click the SDK Manager icon on the top bar in Android Studio.
 Install SDK Platforms versions 5.0, 5.1.0, 6.0 and in SDK Tools install the various SDK tools.
-View following image for all dependencies
+View following image for all dependencies.
 ![SDK Dependencies](http://i.imgur.com/OXqhOz6.png)
 - Click Genymotion icon on the top bar in Android Studio.
 - A prompt window asking you to input the path where Genymotion is installed will pop up.
 Find and input the proper location.
 - Select New, which opens a Genymotion window.
 Sign into Genymotion and create a device of your choosing that's at least on Android 5.0.0.
 - Launch device through Genymotion or Genymotion Plugin.
 - Run app by hitting the green arrow in the toolbar, or Run -> Run 'app'.
+- Select the device to run the app on.

 To run a test:
-- Open the tests folder in app -> java -> com.cs130.aparmates (androidTest), and right click on any of the tests.
+- Open the tests folder in app -> java -> com.cs130.apartmates (androidTest), and right click on any of the tests.
 - Hit Run on the dropdown menu to run the specific test.